 Colleagues from the ESCP Special Interest Group Mental Health have prepared a very useful leaflet on Optimizing Patient Care: Administering Psychotropic Medications via Enteral Route.

-Psychotropic medication users, including inpatient and outpatient individuals such as geriatrics, nursing home and intensive care unit patients, may require enteral feeding tubes (EFTs) when oral intake is
+Psychotropic medication users, including inpatient and outpatient individuals such as geriatrics, nursing home and intensive care unit patients, may require enteral feeding tubes (EFTs) when oral intake is inadequate or gastrointestinal tract access is limited.
+The aim of this leaflet is to provide essential information and valuable resources specifically focused on psychotropics administered via the enteral route.

+Specific guidelines for psychotropic medications via the enteral route are currently lacking.
+Therefore, members of the ESCP Mental Health SIG have compiled a list of commonly used resources where you can find information about different medications.
 Simply scan the QR code at the bottom of the leaflet to access these resources.
 If you know of any helpful resources that you have used in your country, please feel free to share them with us (sig.mentalhealth@escpweb.org).
 Your contribution will be greatly appreciated.

 The European Council for Pharmacy Education Accreditation (ECPhA) was officially launched in mid-November.
 The ESCP is a founding member of ECPhA, together with the European Association of Hospital Pharmacists (EAHP).